Dr Stephanie Janes

 Stephanie joined the CMCI Department at King’s in September 2018, on a British Academy Postdoctoral Fellowship, examining immersive promotional media (IPM).
 The project investigates the aesthetic, narrative and affective connections between IPM, brands and consumers, and seeks to clarify the role, impact and value of VR, AR and immersive theatre performances within media marketing strategies and the Creative Economy in the UK.

 Previously, she held Research Assistant roles at Liverpool John Moores University and Royal Holloway, University of London.
-At RHUL she worked in the Centre for the History of Television Culture and Production, providing research support for projects including ADAPT TV History (ERC funded), Forgotten TV Drama (AHRC funded) and the AHRC’s Creative Economy Programme.
-She has also worked as a Visiting Tutor on BA and MA courses at RHUL and University of East London, covering modules on Digital Cultures, Creative Industries, Film Marketing and Film, TV & Digital Media History.
+At RHUL, she worked in the Centre for the History of Television Culture and Production, providing research support for projects including ADAPT TV History (ERC funded), Forgotten TV Drama (AHRC funded) and the AHRC’s Creative Economy Programme. she has also worked as a Visiting Tutor on BA and MA courses at RHUL and University of East London, covering modules on Digital Cultures, Creative Industries, Film Marketing and Film, TV & Digital Media History.

 Stephanie has a BA in Film & Literature and an MA in Film & Television Studies from the University of Warwick.
 She completed her PhD in Media Arts at Royal Holloway, University of London in 2015, titled Players and Puppetmasters: Producer/Consumer Relationships in Hollywood's Promotional Alternate Reality Games.

 - Immersive Media (VR, AR, MR, Immersive performance)

 - Digital Cultures

 Stephanie currently is particularly interested in developing more creative, inclusive, qualitative methodologies for gathering user feedback from immersive experiences and embedding this into both the experiences themselves and therefore the design process at early stages.